smalos/nuBuilder4-Code-Library/browse_add_delete_buttons/README.md

 2) JavaScript: Calls a PHP procedure when a delete button is clicked
 3) PHP: Checks if the user has the delete permission for the form
 4) PHP: Deletes the record.
-5) PHP: Calls the JavaScript function afterDeleteRow()
+5) PHP: Calls the JavScript function afterDeleteRow()
 5) JavasScript: Refreshes the Browse Screen

 <p align="left">